Titipon5013/Assignment5_IR/README.md

 Testing revealed that the Manual TF-IDF search is faster and returns more hits than Elasticsearch.
 This is because the manual search operates directly in-memory, avoiding network request delays, and uses simpler text matching compared to Elasticsearch's strict text analyzer.

+### Note on Execution Time:

+"If you clone my project and test to run this application.
+It is completely normal for the initial search query to take slightly longer.
+This is due to a 'Cold Start,' where Elasticsearch must load the index into memory and compile the custom PageRank scoring script for the first time.
+For subsequent queries, the system utilizes a 'Warm Cache' and the pre-compiled script, resulting in highly optimized, sub-second execution times."

 ---

 ## AI Usage Report